zeke/devcenter-scraper/content/md/account-management.md

 ![Close Account](https://s3.amazonaws.com/heroku.devcenter/heroku_assets/images/174-original.jpg?1369331529 'Optional title')

-Accounts cannot be closed if you have an open balance, so you may receive an **error message** if you have unpaid invoices.
-If those invoices are older, you may visit the [pay balance page](https://dashboard.heroku.com/account/pay-balance) to take care of them.

-If the unpaid balance is for the current (or recently ended) month, you may have to wait for the billing cycle to complete and automatically charge your card.
-If you haven't already, be sure to **delete your apps** so that your balance does not continue to rise or create new invoices in the meantime.
+If you have any unpaid balance, you may need to place a payment before you will be able to close the account.
+Older invoices can be taken care of from the [pay balance page](https://dashboard.heroku.com/account/pay-balance), while newer ones may have a future date on which they are scheduled to be charged.

+> callout
+> Please delete all apps on your account to make sure that no additional balance accrues while you are waiting for the final payment to be processed.